MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 *Prerequisite:* Set up cluster `MyFollowerCluster` to follow database `MyDatabase` from cluster `MyLeaderCluster`.

 > [!NOTE]
-> The principal running the control commands is expected to be a `DatabaseAdmin` on database `MyDatabase`.
+> The principal running the management commands is expected to be a `DatabaseAdmin` on database `MyDatabase`.

 #### Show the current configuration